- What are uPVC windows?

 - How is the energy performance of a window measured?

 One of the main benefits of replacing your windows is energy efficiency and saving money on utility bills.
 Just because your home was built with inefficient single pane aluminum windows, or the jalousie windows of yesterday, doesn’t mean you have to be stuck with grossly inefficient products.

 Advances in window technology such as materials and construction keep southern homes cooler and utility bills lower.
 Below are the elements that result in energy performance for a window or door.

 uPVC, or unplasticized polyvinyl chloride, is a strong and rigid vinyl made without plasticizers.
 Unlike PVC, common to plumbing and pipes, uPVC does not flex, is durable and functions well in a wide range of temperatures and operating pressures.
 Incredibly stiff, uPVC can stand up to outdoor environments and a variety of chemicals without corrosion, pitting or oxidation.
 Because of these qualities, uPVC is ideal for window frames and sashes.

-What is the advantage of a vinyl or a uPVC window in the state of Florida?
+What is the advantage of a vinyl or a uPVC window in the Southeast?

 uPVC Windows and Water Intrusion